Update, 31 May

-As of today, 4 August, we have had three virtual monthly meetings using the Zoom meeting software.
+The society was active in spite of the Covid-19 pandemic and had monthly meetings broadcast using Zoom..
 We have also successfully used Zoom to show objects in the sky from a remote observatory in Spain, where we have access to a telescope with a camera attached, and observed the Sun from one of our members observatory which has a solar telescope.
 So, where there is a will we can use modern technology to continue pursuing our interest in astronomy.
 We will continue to host these events, so please watch this website and our Facebook page to be aware of them.
-Note that observing events are weather dependant so there is likely to be just 2-3 days notice of such an event.
+Note that observing events are weather dependent so there is likely to be just 2-3 days notice of such an event.

 Whatever the level of your interest in astronomy, welcome to Letchworth & District Astronomical Society.

 LDAS is based in Letchworth, in Hertfordshire.
 We are a thriving society and have over a hundred members.
 We have people who are just beginners right through to observers with decades of experience.
 We have an observatory at Standalone Farm in Letchworth, and quite a few members have their own observatories too.
 We love to see new people come along, whatever their level of knowledge, and all are made most welcome.
 We hold regular meetings, star parties and other events for members and the public alike.